Mengly J. Quach: Philanthropy

-Quach started doing his charitable works since he was 10 years old by helping to provide food to poor people in the US.
-He used to work in a charity that provided free medical services to the poor and homeless while he was a medical student.
-He stated that his grandparents and parents liked showing kindness to others and helping the most-in-need people.

 Quach founded MJQ Foundation in 2005.
-The majority of its funds are the profits of his businesses.
-MJQ Foundation has been helping the communities through various programs and projects.
+He is also known for a range of philanthropic endeavours, from sponsoring spelling contests to sponsoring education or providing relief during the economic crisis caused by the COVID-19 outbreak.
+During a trip to Europe, he made a donation in favour of migrants in Ventimiglia at the border between Italy and France, remembering that he himself was helped when he had to flee his country.

+Positions

 As an oknha, he has insisted on the importance of virtuous leadership in Khmer society, through many publications in virtue ethics and business.
 In partnership with the Office of United Nations High Commissioner for Human Rights in Cambodia, he defends the idea that businesses should care more about human rights in Cambodia.

-Quach is also known for a range of philanthropic endeavours, from sponsoring spelling contests, to sponsoring education and most recently during the economic crisis caused by the Covid-19 outbreak.
 For that reason, Quach has voiced criticism against crony capitalism and abuse of power by certain okhna in Cambodia "I think this re-drafting should be considered because some Oknha have used their titles in the past to protect themselves from the consequences of committing immoral acts, which create discontent among the public.
 We know that some oknhas have committed violence, or had crooked business dealings.
 Some have even been involved in deforestation.
 The actions of those who hold this title affects the honour of the King who bestows it."

+Quach was an elected board member of Transparency International Cambodia during 2010 - 2013.
+He was also known by a controversy for criticizing the Cambodia's public health in 2016, saying that nine in ten doctors in the country were sub-par and treated their patients badly.
+He also commented that Cambodia's system for educating doctors remains weak and the training for doctors in Cambodia is very short.
+His comments prompted a government-affiliated doctors’ association to demand an apology and retraction.